munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 give you some context about how I think about software architecture and how it applies to games.
 It may help you understand the rest of this book better.
 If nothing else, when you get dragged into an <span name="ammo">argument</span>
-about how terrible (or awesome) design patterns and software architecture suck or are awesome, it will give you some ammo to use.
+about how terrible (or awesome) design patterns and software architecture are, it will give you some ammo to use.

 <aside name="ammo">